synthead/timex_datalink_client/README.md

   number: 1,
   audible: true,
   time: Time.new(2022, 1, 1, 9, 0),
-  message: "wake up"
+  message: "Wake up"
 )

 TimexDatalinkClient::Alarm.new(
   number: 2,
   audible: true,
   time: Time.new(2022, 1, 1, 9, 5),
-  message: "for real"
+  message: "For real"
 )

 TimexDatalinkClient::Alarm.new(
   number: 3,
   audible: true,
   time: Time.new(2022, 1, 1, 9, 10),
-  message: "get up"
+  message: "Get up"
 )

 TimexDatalinkClient::Alarm.new(
   number: 4,
   audible: true,
   time: Time.new(2022, 1, 1, 9, 15),
-  message: "or not"
+  message: "Or not"
 )

 TimexDatalinkClient::Alarm.new(
   number: 5,
   audible: false,
   time: Time.new(2022, 1, 1, 11, 30),
-  message: "told you"
+  message: "Told you"
 )
 ```